tombetthauser/arts_mapgenerator/README.md

-# Open Arts Map Generator
+# Arts Map Generator
 ### A Python-Based Map Website Generator for Artists

-Welcome to the open arts map generator, a way for artists, galleries and arts institutions to make and host free fully interactive and mobile-friendly map websites to assist in promoting arts events like open studios or exhibition opening receptions.
+Welcome to the arts map generator, a way for artists, galleries and arts institutions to make and host free fully interactive and mobile-friendly map websites to assist in promoting arts events like open studios or exhibition opening receptions.

 ***